rytc/ld49/README.md

 * Raylib

 ## How to build
+Note that sounds and textures are not in the Github repo, and must be downloaded through the release file.
 * Windows: run `build.bat`.
-Uses msvc 2019 to compile, make sure to run `vcvarsall.bat`
+Uses msvc 2019 to compile, make sure to run `vcvarsall.bat`.
+Will need to create the "bin" directory for build output, and add the raylib.dll